 Examples of self-concept activities for high school & college students

 Self-concept plays a key role in a student’s success, whether that be in high school, college, or beyond.
-Teens may neglect to evaluate their self-concept because they do not realize the benefits of doing so.
-Thus, the parents or educators are partially responsible for fostering positive self-concept in their children.
+Teens may neglect to evaluate their self-concept because they do not yet realize the benefits of doing so.
+This makes the parents and other educators partially responsible for fostering positive self-concept in their teens and young adults.
+The best activities to encourage the development of a positive self-concept in high school and college students include:

-- Creating a college about who the student is and who they wish to become.
+• Creating a collage or vision board reflecting who the student is and who they wish to become

-- Students introduce themselves to new potential friends or team members using an introductory poem about their interests and strengths.
+• Encouraging students to introduce themselves to new potential friends or team members by asking them about their interests and strengths.

-- Outlining a career plan that focuses on the student’s goals for themselves.
+• Outlining a career plan that focuses on the student’s goals

-- Evaluate how well the student has achieved their prior goals.
+• Evaluating how well the student has achieved their prior goals

-- Students give anonymous compliments to each other on postcards.
+• Encouraging students to give anonymous compliments to each other on postcards

-- Discussing the effects of comparison and the use of “put-downs.”
+• Discussing the effects of comparison and the harm of “put-downs”

 Self-concept FAQ